 Etosha is the greatest wildlife sanctuary in Namibia and one of Africa’s top safari destinations.
 Comprising grasslands and woodland savanna and dominated by a giant salt pan, Etosha is home to 114 species of mammals, including four of the Big Five and the world’s largest concentration of black rhino.
 Here we’ll spend two nights at Okaukuejo on the south-western side of the park and two nights at Mushara Bush Camp in the East.

-At the end of our tour we’ll head back to Windhoek where our last night will be spent at the Na’an ku se Lodge outside Windhoek and we’ll return to South Africa on 10 April 2022.
+At the end of our tour we’ll head back to Windhoek where our last night will be spent at the Na’an ku se Lodge and we’ll return to South Africa on 29 April 2023

-Liz Cotton will be leading the tour and local English-speaking guides will accompany the tour throughout.
+Lyn Mair will be leading the tour from South Africa and professional, English-speaking local guides will accompany the tour throughout.
 This will be a unique, unforgettable and very rewarding experience for every member of the group.